Ecballium

 Ecballium is a genus of flowering plants in the family Cucurbitaceae containing a single species, Ecballium elaterium, also called the squirting cucumber.
 Its unusual common name derives from the ripe fruit squirting a stream of mucilaginous liquid containing its seeds as a means of seed dispersal, an example of rapid plant movement.

 Description

-Ecballium elaterium is a herbaceous perennial plant with a tuberous root, usually traling on the ground but sometimes shrubby, with bristly stems.
+Ecballium elaterium is a herbaceous perennial plant with a tuberous root, usually trailing on the ground but sometimes shrubby, with bristly stems.
 The leaves are lobed, greyish-green, and rough-surfaced and bristly-hairy.
 The flowers have a five-lobed yellow corolla, 2–5 cm diameter, maturing into an oval green or blue-green fruit about 5 cm long, resembling a tiny but hairy cucumber.

 Distribution

 E. elaterium is native to southern Europe, northwestern Africa, and southwestern Asia.
 It is grown as an ornamental plant elsewhere, and has become naturalised locally in Australia, central and western Europe, central Asia, New Zealand, and eastern North America.
 It is considered an invasive species.